The placement test is necessary in order to: evaluate the student's level of proficiency in French and determine which course is the most appropriate.

 What are the steps to follow?

-Students with no French at all will receive a message at the end of the placement test about the next step to follow.
-If you speak French or have some French knowledge, you will have a short interview in order to evaluate your oral skills.
-All students (except perfect beginners) have to go through this step in order to have a course assigned.
-Having then an overview of your French skills (speaking, writing, listening and reading), the evaluator will assign (a) course(s) appropriate for your level, and will then issue a permit to register (you will receive a paper slip with further instructions).
+- If you speak French or have some French knowledge, you will have a short interview in order to evaluate your oral skills.
+All students have to go through this step in order to have a course assigned.
+Having then an overview of your French skills (speaking, writing, listening and reading), the evaluator will assign (a) course(s) appropriate for your level and will write this information on a paper slip.
+Once you have finished the online test, the interview and received your paper slip, you might have to wait up to 2 business days to register on Minerva.
+If you still cannot register after 2 business days, contact flc [at] mcgill.ca.

 N.B.
 Please bring your personal schedule to check if the chosen French course fits in an available time slot.
 Evaluators won't have time to check this with you on Minerva.